ethereum/consensus-specs/ssz/merkle-proofs.md

 Note that the single-item proof is a special case of a multi-item proof; a valid single-item proof verifies correctly when put into the multi-item verification function (making the natural trivial changes to input arguments, `index -> [index]` and `leaf -> [leaf]`).
 Note also that `calculate_merkle_root` and `calculate_multi_merkle_root` can be used independently to compute the new Merkle root of a proof with leaves updated.

-### Dynamic multiproofs
+### Compact multiproofs

-While generalized indices are useful for identifying specific elements of a merkle tree, they are inefficient when used directly to dynamically request specific leaves for a multiproof.
+While generalized indices are useful for identifying specific elements of a merkle tree, they are inefficient when used directly to dynamically request specific nodes for a multiproof.
 This is because each generalized index must be encoded as a varint or some fixed-bitlength uint.
 N generalized indices would require somewhere between 2N to 8N bytes to be serialized.

 A more efficient multiproof descriptor encodes the "shape" a multiproof, rather than encoding the generalized indices individually.
 This shape can be encoded as a single bitlist that describes traversal through the merkle tree.
-Of note, in this format, leaf indices and helper indices are not treated separately, rather, the shape includes both and does not distinguish between them.
+Of note, in this format, requested nodes and helper nodes are not treated separately, rather, the shape includes both and does not distinguish between them.

-We define the descriptor as a traversal through the merkle tree: starting from the root of the tree, traverse depth-first, left to right, encoding a zero bit if the node has a requested index as a descendent or a one bit if the node is a requested index.
+We define the descriptor as a traversal through the merkle tree: starting from the root of the tree, traverse depth-first, left to right, encoding a zero bit if the node has a descendent node in the proof or a one bit if the node is itself a node in the proof.

-This equates to 2N - 1 bits total required to encode N leaf/witness locations: N one bits and N-1 zero bits.
+This equates to 2N - 1 bits total required to encode N node locations: N one bits and N-1 zero bits.

 When the descriptor is serialized, up to 7 zero bits should be appended for byte-alignment.

-The proof leaves and witnesses should be ordered identically: depth-first, in-order.
+The proof nodes should be ordered identically: depth-first, in-order.

 For example, a multiproof for generalized index 42, along with helper indices, would be: 00100101111.
 As bytes: 0x25e0

-The proof leaf order would be: 4, 20, 42, 43, 11, 3
+The proof node order would be: 4, 20, 42, 43, 11, 3

 ```
         0               1